sebaOsice/drizzlyBearKit/README.md

 >You have access to following tools inside the drizzlyBear Kit...

-Bootstrap,
+Bootstrap
-Reactstrap,
+Reactstrap
-ReactSpring,
+ReactSpring
-Rimble,
+Rimble
 Web3

 >You have following Contracts embedded in the truffle box

 Tutorial Token (ERC20)
-Collectible Token (ERC721),
+Collectible Token (ERC721)
-Simple Storage,
+Simple Storage
-Complex Storage,
+Complex Storage
-Lottery Contract,
+Lottery Contract
 2 Player Game Contract